21 Enchanting Things to Do in Rovaniemi in Winter (2026 Update)

 It looks at the forest not only through a scientific lens but also a cultural one, exploring the relationship of Finns (and humans in general!) to their forest environments.

-Adult tickets cost 7€, tickets for children aged 7-15 cost 5€, and children under 7 are free.
-Family tickets are also available for 20€.
+Adult tickets cost €7, tickets for children aged 7-15 cost €5, and children under 7 are free.
+It’s also included in the Rovaniemi Culture Pass I listed above, where you can visit this museum, Arktikum, and the art museum at Korundi for €30.

-Go on a horseback ride through the snow.
+Go on a horseback ride through the snow

 Enjoy delicious Nordic cuisine in Rovaniemi’s best restaurants.